archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/Modified_physics_for_R35_GT-R_NISMO_0.7/!README AND INSTRUCTIONS.txt

 INSTALLATION INSTRUCTIONS:

-The data.acd file is intended as a replacement used alongside the KS 370Z visuals or a fitting visual of your choosing.
+The data.acd file is intended as a replacement used alongside the KS GT-R NISMO visuals or a fitting visual of your choosing.
 Visuals and sound are not bundled with the package.

 How to install:

 RECOMMENDED VISUALS AND SOUND

-370Z NISMO : KS 370Z NISMO and 370Z NISMO sound
+GT-R NISMO : KS GT-R NISMO and GT-R NISMO sound

 Installation instructions

 1.
 make 1 new folder on content\cars:
-arch_nissan_z34_370z_nismo_2014
+arch_nissan_r35_gtr_nismo_2014

 2.
-copy from folder ks_nissan_370z all files to the new previously created folders: arch_nissan_z34_370z_nismo_2014
+copy from folder ks_nissan_gtr all files to the new previously created folders: arch_nissan_r35_gtr_nismo_2014

 3.
 Extract and replace all from the downloaded file

 4.
-use CM to Replace Sound and select the 370Z NISMO
+use CM to Replace Sound and select the KS GT-R NISMO